SmartStandards/UnifiedJsonMessageWrapper/readme.md

 * If an returnCode was delivered, which indicated an error, then some additional details can be placed within the "lastError"-SideChannel (as described below)

+# File/Binary transfers

+There is an exception (coming with version 1.1) in which the use of a JSON wrapper should not be used.
+Whenever **files need to be transferred**!
+Here we want to stick as closely as possible to the **traditional transmission methods**, as this has some advantages if the client component is a single page application in the browser.
+On the server side, it also makes sense that files do not end up in RAM as byte[], but rather the streaming support of the respective transport technology (if available) can in principle be used.

+So we now define **method conventions**, if they apply, the UJMW layers should automatically choose a different form of transmission:

+**downloads a simple byte-stream response** (=classic browser download) and **uploads in the form of a ['multipart/form-data'](https://stackoverflow.com/questions/8659808/how-does-http-file-upload -work) posts** take place.

+### Convention for downloads (in C#)

+Is fulfilled/activated by **using the type 'Stream' as the return type**, thereby enacting the following behavior:

+* There may (optionally) be an OUT parameter named '*fileName*' of type string

+* There may (optionally) be an OUT parameter named '*fileContentType*' of type string

+* **Additional OUT or REF parameters are prohibited**

+* The handling of IN parameters remains unaffected and can take place through a request with the JSON wrapper

+### Convention for uploads (in C#)

+Is fulfilled/activated by **using the Stream type as the type for at least one IN parameter**, thereby enacting the following behavior:

+* **Additional IN parameters** that are not of the 'Stream' type are exceptionally **transferred as query parameters** within the URL

+* Any IN parameters that are of type 'Stream' each represent a file to be uploaded

+* IN parameters of the string type can bind additional information for one file at a time using a further convention (well-known names): the **Parameter name corresponds to the pattern** `<name-of-the-corresponding-Steam-Paramter>ContentType` (**=ContentType of that file**) OR `<name-of-the-corresponding-Steam-Parameter>Name`  (**=Name of that file**) these are automatically transmitted by the transport layer via the relevant transport protocols (body/headers).

 # Side-Channels